Hysterelius/Hysterelius/README.md

 ### Glad to see you here!
-I'm an amateur developer who specialises in python and Linux.
-Especially in OOP and creating complex functions in python.
+I'm an amateur developer who specialises in Python.
+Especially in creating small games.

-One of previous projects has been working on an intricate PyGame game which will be released soon.
+[Sushi Dodger](https://github.com/Hysterelius/Sushi_Dodger) is my latest Python game created using [PyGame](https://github.com/pygame/pygame) and required [whole systems](https://github.com/Hysterelius/Pygame-Event-Manager) to be built from the ground up.

-Currently I am working on a website using Vue3 and Nuxt3.
+Currently I am learning all about rust.

 <br/>